wuisabel-gif/Thronglets/README.md

 emergence here is real but modest: information spreading through a population, and behavior drifting with it.
 Nothing grander.
 Not yet.

+## Why Rust

+The honest first answer: because I write Rust, and this was a weekend of fun with a language I already trust.
+But the fit turned out to be real.

+A simulation like this is a single mutable world being touched from many directions every tick.
+Creatures read each other's positions, chats lock two creatures at once, eating mutates the world mid-loop.
+In a garbage collected language you write that freely and find the aliasing bugs at runtime, one weird ghost behavior at a time.
+The borrow checker forced the sim loop into a shape where every mutation has one clear owner: snapshot what you need to read, then mutate in one place.
+It was annoying for about an hour and then the entire class of "two things edited the same creature in one tick" bugs stopped existing.

+The other reason is the deliverable itself.
+This compiles to a single static binary that starts instantly, runs a 30,000 tick headless sweep in seconds, and draws at 15fps in a terminal without a perceptible CPU cost.
+No runtime, no interpreter, nothing to install.
+For a toy world that is supposed to feel like a small self-contained artifact, that matters.

+## What I learned

+**The borrow checker is a design tool, not an obstacle.** The compiler rejected my first sim loop, and it was right.
+You cannot hold a mutable reference to one creature while scanning all creatures.
+The fix, snapshot positions first and resolve interactions in a second pass, is just better simulation architecture.
+Rust would not let me write the worse version.

+**Emergence is a distribution problem before it is a behavior problem.**
+My first tuning pass had creatures starving in a world producing five times the food they needed.
+Aggregate supply was fine.
+Access was not: creatures could not see far, clustered socially, and stripped local patches while remote bushes sat full.
+Fixing famine amid plenty taught me more about the sim than any behavior feature did.

+**Tune with telemetry, not eyeballs.** Watching the TUI and nudging constants felt productive and was not.
+One stochastic run tells you nothing.
+The CSV mode and the multi-seed sweep script exist because the only way to know if a change helped is the same experiment across twenty worlds, compared in numbers.

+**Traits keep the door open.** Putting every decision behind one trait, perception in, intent out, cost nothing on day one.
+Now the rule-based mind is swappable for anything that satisfies the signature, without touching the simulation loop.
+Rust's traits made the seam explicit instead of aspirational.

+**Small rules beat clever ones.** Every behavior in here is a threshold check or a coin flip.
+Idea mutation is a 3% chance and a string.
+And it still produces lineages, drift, and colonies that feel like they have moods.
+The lesson that keeps repeating: the interesting thing is never the rule, it is the loop the rule lives in.

 ## Architecture

 Six files, each with one job: